 One of our conveyancing firms will contact you 2 to 5 working days after you've applied to ask you for a little more information about your circumstances.

-Your own solicitor or licensed conveyancer will carry out all your necessary legal checks.
-They'll also ask your current lender exactly how much you owe on your mortgage.
+They will carry out the necessary legal checks and ask your current lender exactly how much you owe on your mortgage.

 Finally, they'll send you the legal mortgage document to read and sign in the presence of a witness.
 Review it carefully.